aws/amazon-eks-pod-identity-webhook/README.md

 almost all cases, unless the STS regional endpoint is [disabled in your account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html).

-You can also enable this per-service account with the annotation `eks.amazonaws.com/sts-regional-endpoints` set to `"true"`.
+You can also disable this per-service account with the annotation `eks.amazonaws.com/sts-regional-endpoints` set to `"false"`.

 ### pod-identity-webhook ConfigMap